tail-unica/food-nexus/README.md

 # KGEats

-**KGEats** is a joint repository by *Giovanni Zedda* (internship, 0negip) and *FoodNexus*, developed as part of an applied research initiative in knowledge representation, semantic technologies, and food informatics.
+**KGEats** is the official *FoodNexus* repository, developed as part of an applied research initiative in knowledge representation, semantic technologies, and food informatics.

 ## 📘 Overview